The US made little progress this week in preventing more Covid-19 deaths, an influential forecasting team says - KTVZ

 In several parts of the US, Covid-19 cases are on the rise again.

-At least 13 states have recorded at least a 10% rise in daily average positive cases of Covid-19, according to Johns Hopkins University data Friday — an improvement from 21 states on Thursday — but underscoring that the fight against the pandemic is far from over.
+At least 13 states have recorded at least a 10% rise in daily average positive cases of Covid-19, according to Johns Hopkins data Friday -- an improvement from 21 states on Thursday -- but underscoring that the fight against the pandemic is far from over.

+In Michigan, hospitals are increasingly overwhelmed and reaching full capacities in part due to the influx of new cases.

+Dr. Joel Fishbain, medical director for infection prevention at Beaumont Hospital in Grosse Pointe, Michigan, said many patients in hospitals now are younger than those being admitted last spring.

 "We have knocked down this virus already three times, but we have to knock it down a fourth time," Washington Gov. Jay Inslee said Thursday.